Young Pioneer Tours

-Young Pioneer Tours are excited to announce our Mauritania Tours schedule for 2023-2024, as well as our Mauritania independent tour packages.
+Young Pioneer Tours was one of the very first travel companies to operate Mauritania tours and to pioneer riding the Mauritania Iron Ore train.
+We’re pleased to announce our Mauritania tours schedule for 2026 and 2027, as well as our Mauritania independent tour packages.

-Traditionally inhabited by Berber nomads, the contemporary history of Mauritania has been somewhat interesting.
-At the start of the 20th century the country became colonized by France as part of French West Africa before gaining independence in 1960.
-Its history since then has involved one-party rule, numerous military coups and the ongoing conflict in Western Sahara.
+Traditionally inhabited by Berber nomads, the contemporary history of the Islamic Republic of Mauritania has been somewhat interesting.
+At the start of the 20th century, the country became colonized by France as part of French West Africa, before gaining independence in 1960.
+Its history since then has involved one-party rule and numerous military coups during the previous conflicts in Western Sahara.

-Our group tours to Mauritania are capped at 16 people, this is to ensure you have a great time, but also that safety is maintained.
+Our group tours to Mauritania are capped at small groups.
+This is to ensure you have a great time, but also that safety is maintained.
 A Mauritania tour is what we like to call very off the beaten track.

 Tour highlights include riding in open carriages through the Saharan desert on Mauritania Iron Ore Train, the longest and heaviest train in the world, where you can experience no light pollution and freely gaze upon the stars!